getting started

 2. Teams will practice a culture of community, fun, and sportsmanship.

-3. Respect team mates and other SRL participants, staff, and administration.
+3. Respect teammates and other SRL participants, staff, and administration.

-4. Establish a team identity.
+4. Establish a team Brand.

 1. Teams will follow event staff instructions at all times.